butterops/prep-my-mac/README.md

 Separate your project infrastructure from that of your Mac.
 Install a vagrant based VM with your dev tools in one click.

+> One click install, configure and manage automations for development in node, python & php through vagrant based IaC vm and app containers.

 ### Getting Started

 Clone this repository, install dependencies and run using either `dev`, `debug` or `build` command.